JingHuangLab/SLCFold/README.md

 ## SLCFold
-The source code is the implementation of the fitness score.
+The source code is the implementation of the fitness score, which was designed for new fold.
+We successfully found a new fold SLC44 according the the fitness score.

 ### Data
 #### Predicted information: